 4. CPAP pillows

 Continuous positive airway pressure, or CPAP, involves wearing a mask connected to a machine that creates compressed air to keep the airways open.
-This is a common therapy for sleep apnea.
-Patients with sleep apnea benefit from CPAP pillows because they are particularly made with cuts or shapes to fit the CPAP mask, making it more comfortable and secure.
+This is a standard therapy for sleep apnea.
+Patients with sleep apnea benefit from CPAP pillows because they are mainly made with cuts or shapes to fit the CPAP mask, making it more comfortable and secure.

 5. Cervical Pillows

-They can also help minimize snoring and improve breathing patterns while you sleep.
-These pillows assist keep the airways clear by supporting the head and neck adequately, which lowers the chance of obstructive occurrences.
+They can also help reduce snoring and improve breathing while you sleep.
+These pillows can keep the airways open during breathing due to the correct positioning of the head and neck, reducing the chances of obstructive events caused by a lack of support.

 How To Use Sleep Apnea Pillows?